LukasMut/lukasmut.github.io/index.md

 ## News

 ### 2023
-* Extended abstract on object dimensions in DNNs accepted to <a href="https://ccneuro.org/">CCN 2023</a>!
+* Extended abstract on interpretable object dimensions in DNNs accepted to <a href="https://ccneuro.org/">CCN 2023</a>!
 * One workshop proposal on <a href="https://representational-alignment.github.io/">representational alignment</a> submitted to NeurIPS 2023!
 * Two papers submitted to NeurIPS 2023!
 * I am presenting our paper on <a href="https://arxiv.org/pdf/2211.01201.pdf">human alignment of neural network representations</a> virtually at ICLR 2023!